spacelift-io/user-documentation/docs/product/dashboard.md

 # Dashboard

-The dashboard is the first page you see when you log in to the app.
+The dashboard is the first page you see when logging into the app.
 It provides an overview of your account and the status of your infrastructure.

 ## Creating a new view